pazvives/DL-SP22-Project/README.md

    ## Finetuning for object detection

-   1. Create a folder for backbone checkpoints under demo and copy your checkpoint from backbone training to the folder:
+   1. Create a folder for backbone checkpoints under demo and copy your checkpoint from backbone training to the folder

       ```